-The Word 6-2000 Filter allows documents to be imported from, or exported to, the Microsoft Word 97/98/2000 (Word 8) and .docx formats.
+The Word 6-2000 Filter allows documents to be imported from, or exported to, .docx formats.

-To avoid import problems, uncheck Allow fast saves (in the Save tab of the Options dialog box) in Microsoft Word or use the Save As command to create a copy of the Word file to be imported.
+- On Windows, users can still import word files in .doc format. - To avoid import problems, uncheck Allow fast saves (in the Save tab of the Options dialog box) in Microsoft Word or use the Save As command to create a copy of the Word file to be imported.